 Speech pathologists are allied health professionals responsible for the assessment and treatment of children and adults with communication and swallowing disorders.
 This is used across a range of practice areas including speech, language, voice, fluency, swallowing and multimodal communication.
 When you undertake a Bachelor of Speech Pathology (Honours) at the University of Newcastle, you will have the opportunity to study with award-winning researchers and gain an understanding of the profession through substantial clinical experience.
 Exciting international placements such as our International stream enrich your learning and skills development.

-Areas of study: Human biomedical science, linguistics, psychology, speech pathology.
+Areas of study: Biomedical science, linguistics, neuroscience and head and neck anatomy, psychology, speech pathology.

 Professional recognition: Accredited by the Speech Pathology Association of Australia.
 Accreditation is recognised in Canada, the United Kingdom, New Zealand and the United States of America.
 This degree is also recognised by Ministry of Health, Singapore.

 Practical experience: More than 20 weeks of clinical placement and a comprehensive range of practical experiences.
 Opportunities exist for placements in local, metropolitan, regional and rural clinics within Australia and internationally.
 Additionally, some clinical placements are completed within the University of Newcastle’s on-campus speech pathology clinic.
 In order for you to attend clinical placement while at the University of Newcastle you must meet the speech pathology placement requirements including the NSW Health verification standards.

 Honours: All students who complete the requirements of the program will graduate with an honours degree.
 Admission into a graded honours stream may be offered to students based on merit.
 Graded honours is awarded to eligible students based on performance in the graded honours stream, which requires completion of research and thesis components.

 Fees and charges: Refer to University of Newcastle current fee information.